 Dungeness is the closest you’ll get to a desert in the UK.
-Although it’s not sandy, this national nature reserve is home to the largest expanse of shingle in Europe so as you’d imagine, it’s quite a sight to behold.
+Although it’s not sandy, this national nature reserve is home to the largest expanse of shingle in Europe so it’s quite a sight to behold.
 Dungeness is surrounded by Kent’s Romney Marsh – a large, flat expanse where you can see for miles.
-It’s a weird and wonderful place that’s home to hundreds of rare birds and plants.
+It’s a weird yet wonderful place that’s home to hundreds of rare birds and plants.

-WHAT ARE THE MUST-SEES?
 As you approach Dungeness, the first thing you’ll probably see are the two block-like nuclear power stations – they’re local landmarks.
 Only one is still in business today and even though it’s protected by armed guards, you can pop in for a nose.
-Owner EDF Energy offers 1.5-hour tours of the power station which must be booked at least three weeks in advance.
+Owner EDF Energy offers 1.5-hour tours of the power station.
+Make sure you book at least three weeks in advance.

 Right next door is the Old Lighthouse, a historic Grade II listed building first opened in 1904.
 For more than 50 years, it helped ships navigate the English Channel before it was decommissioned in 1960.
 Today, you can climb to the top of the 46m-high lighthouse and have a look around.
 You can even get married in it!
 Entry is £2.50 for children and £4 for adults but sadly, no dogs are allowed.

 A lot of people come to Dungeness to visit Derek Jarman’s Garden at Prospect Cottage, too.
 You have to gaze at it from a distance because it’s a private home now but even though the late film director created the garden years ago, it’s still impressive today.
 Check out the poem painted on the side of his former home, too.